A Ghost Story-2017

 Rich, creative films that ordinarily would be overlooked are recognized and sometimes treasured instead of forgotten entirely.

-While “M” desires to leave the house “C” wishes to stay, somehow drawn to it.
-After “C” is tragically killed in a car accident his spirit returns unable to let go of either his wife or his home eventually stuck in time to watch generations come and go.
+While “M” desires to leave the house, “C” wishes to stay, somehow drawn to it.
+After “C” is tragically killed in a car accident, his spirit returns, unable to let go of either his wife or his home, eventually stuck in time to watch generations come and go.

 At first, following “M” around as she mourns his loss, eventually, she moves on and “C” is forced to watch others live in the house.
 Pitifully, he awaits the return of “M” as hundreds of years go by.

-The audience feels the loss and loneliness of both “C” and “M”, but there is a scary quality too.
-Not in the horror genre way, but rather we do not know what will happen next.
-When “M” brings a man home “C” is furious and knocks books to the ground and turns the lights on and off.
-Later, a new family is terrorized when an unhappy “C” breaks all of their dishes in a fit of rage.
+The audience feels the loss and loneliness of both “C” and “M,” but there is a scary quality, too—not in the horror genre way, but rather, we do not know what will happen next.
+When “M” brings a man home, “C” is furious, knocking books to the ground and turning the lights on and off.

 Independent Spirit Award Nominations: John Cassavetes Award